Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: METHODOLOGY

 \subsection{Lidar Scan}

-We define lidar scan data as $\textbf{S}_p \in \mathbb{R}^k$, where $k$ denotes the number of lidar beams projected in the polar coordinates.
-To express the data more explicitly, we transform $\textbf{S}_p$ into Cartesian frame of the vehicle:
+The lidar scan data is defined as $\textbf{S}_p \in \mathbb{R}^k$, where $k$ denotes the number of lidar beams projected in the polar coordinates.
+To express the data more explicitly, we transformed $\textbf{S}_p$ into Cartesian frame of the vehicle:

 $\textbf{S}$ is the lidar data in local Cartesian frame, and $T_p^c$ indicates the frame transformation.